OctopusDeploy/docs/docs/packaging-applications/creating-packages/creating-zip-packages.md

 -a---         9/03/2016  12:31 PM   43624075 OctoWeb.1.0.0.0.zip
 ```

-Open the created zip package and you should see the package contains all the same files as the output folder of your build
+Open the created zip package and you should see the package contains all the same files as the output folder of your build.

 ## Usage {#CreatingZIPpackages-Usage}